ar-ushi/test-repo-for-ghaction/README.md

-fixed a bunch of things
+fixed a bunch of thin

+fix